10 Best Sleeping Pads Reviewed & Compared

-Sleeping pads are rated based on how much warmth and insulation it has.
-This is measured by it’s “R-value.”
-The R-value refers to the material’s thermal resistance, its capacity to resist heat.
-The higher the R-value, the warmer and more insulated it is.
-Always look at the sleeping pad’s R-value before purchasing to see if it will meet the consumer’s needs.
+Sleeping pads are rated based on the amount of warmth and insulation they provide–which is measured by their “R-value.”
+The R-value refers to the material’s thermal resistance (its capacity to resist heat)–the higher the R-value, the warmer and more insulated it is.
+Before making your purchase make sure to consider the sleeping pad’s R-value to ensure it meets your specific needs.

-There are a few different types of sleeping pads that include: air pads, self-inflating, and closed-cell foam pads.
-The main difference here is that air pads require the consumer to inflate it themselves.
-This includes using their own breath, which can take a few minutes.
-Self-inflating sleeping pads, well inflate themselves.
-This makes them easy to use and adjust.
-Closed-cell foam pads tend to be the most durable, but less comfortable.
+There are a few several types of sleeping pads out there–air pads, self-inflating, and closed-cell foam pads.
+The main difference between the three is that air pads require you to inflate them yourself.
+Self-inflating sleeping pads inflate themselves and closed-cell foam pads tend to be more durable but less comfortable.

 Q: What is the best way to clean my sleeping pad?

-A: Hand wash with water and an all-purpose cleaner or mild soap will clean the pad.
-Use a hose or bath, and do no put in the washing machine.
+Handwash with water and an all-purpose cleaner or mild soap.
+Use a hose or bath, and do no put it in the washing machine.

 Q: What do I do if water gets inside my mattress?

-A: Immediately open the value and hang the pad upside down to release all the water.
-Leave out to dry, but this can take up to three day.
+Immediately open and hang the pad upside down to release all the water and leave it out to dry.
+This process can take up to 3 days.